 Iris Carpio was named the head volleyball coach at Mount Holyoke in July of 2017.
-She will also serve the Physical Education department as a lecturer.
+She also serves the Physical Education department as a lecturer.

 Carpio came to Mount Holyoke College following a two-year stint as the assistant volleyball coach at Santa Fe College.
 During her time with the Saints, she helped the program to a 40-21 record, capping the 2016 season with an NJCAA National Final Four finish.
 She also served as head coach for a number of club teams for the Vision Volleyball Club in Gainesville, including coaching a previously unknown 18U college prep club team to a USAV National qualification.